 Focus on a consistent theme, visual impact and brevity

-People are busy and they need help sorting through all the clutter.
+People are busy, and they need help sorting through all the clutter.
 Find a clear theme (or, as we call it, a BIG idea) and be consistent throughout the piece.
-Minimize text, and make the text you do use stand out through color, bullets and fonts.
+Minimize text and make the text you do use stand out through color, bullets and fonts.
 Use infographics to tell your data story.
 Use high-quality, action-packed photos of clients.
 Personalize letters whenever possible by having board members or others sign them or write notes.

-Elevate stories through data – People love stories, but they also want to ensure that social sector organizations make a difference.
+People love stories, but they also want to ensure that the social sector organizations they support are making a difference.
 Show your results.
 Share your goals.
-Let individuals feel like they are a part of the story by sharing ways they can contribute other than through cash donations (e.g., mentor).
+Let individuals feel like they are a part of the story by sharing ways they can contribute other than through cash donations (e.g., becoming a mentor).

 People have shifted from giving a donation to wanting to make an investment in the social sector.
-When we make any investment, we want to know the organization’s track record and ROI.
+When we make any investment, we want to know the organization’s track record and ROI (return on investment).
 Establish your credibility by sharing where you have spoken and/or been published in the past year.
 Calculate your social return on investment and share those results.
 Consider quantifying donations.
 For example, you could say: “For $100 a month, we can ensure that a child in your neighborhood has a weekly reading partner.”